 BIICL has been delighted to welcome Visiting Research Fellows and JD and post-graduate law students from Melbourne Law School to participate in the Arthur Watts Fellowship's programme of public international law research since 2012.

 This relationship has enabled Melbourne Law School Professors and other Senior Academics to conduct their research at the Institute and develop collaborative projects with the Arthur Watts Senior Research Fellow and other BIICL staff.
-Melbourne Law School JD and post-graduate students come for a research internship where they participate in the Fellowship's programme and enhance their research skills in public international law.
+Melbourne Law School JD and post-graduate students come as volunteer researchers where they participate in the Fellowship's programme and enhance their research skills in public international law.

-To date 3 Visiting Research Fellows and 10 Research Interns have assisted the Fellowship's programme by conducting research into and hosting events connected with public international law topics such as the Antarctic Treaty and the Paris Convention on Intellectual Property.
-The 2016 Visiting Fellow, Dr Jason Varuhas, spoke at the Dialogues conference and Interns, Yvonne Yue Wang and Zoe Hough, assisted in organising the conference and writing the report of proceedings.
+To date 3 Visiting Research Fellows and 10 Volunteer Researchers have assisted the Fellowship's programme by conducting research into and hosting events connected with public international law topics such as the Antarctic Treaty and the Paris Convention on Intellectual Property.
+The 2016 Visiting Fellow, Dr Jason Varuhas, spoke at the Dialogues conference and volunteers Yvonne Yue Wang and Zoe Hough assisted in organising the conference and writing the report of proceedings.
 The holding of this conference rounded off a very successful first five years of collaboration between BIICL and Melbourne Law School.
 The next five-year programme of joint activities is being planned and will commence in 2017.